jomracket/skeletonkey/ReadMe.md

-skeletonKey 0.99.68.83
+skeletonKey 0.99.68.84

- 2019-01-17 5:02 PM
+ 2019-01-18 8:46 AM

 by romjacket

 This tool is a unified interface for ROMs, emulators and frontends.
-In addition to deployment tools, skeletonKey can also be used as a GUI to launch ROMs, leveraging Archive.org and retroArch's netplay capabilities.
+In addition to deployment tools, skeletonKey can also be used as a GUI to launch ROMs, leveraging internet ROM repositories and retroArch's netplay capabilities.

 Official files are found at GITHUB http://github.com/romjacket/skeletonKey